electron/electron/docs/api/web-contents.md

 It is also not emitted for in-page navigations, such as clicking anchor links or updating the `window.location.hash`.
 Use `did-navigate-in-page` event for this purpose.

 Calling `event.preventDefault()` will prevent the navigation.

+#### Event: 'will-frame-navigate'

+Returns:

+* `event` Event
+* `url` String
+* `isInPlace` Boolean
+* `isMainFrame` Boolean
+* `frameProcessId` Integer
+* `frameRoutingId` Integer

+Emitted when a user or the page wants to start navigation in any frame.
+It can happen when the `window.location` object is changed or a user clicks a link in the page.

+Unlike `will-navigate`, `will-frame-navigate` is fired when the main frame or any of its subframes attempts to navigate.
+When the navigation event comes from the main frame, `isMainFrame` will be `true`.

+This event will not emit when the navigation is started programmatically with APIs like `webContents.loadURL` and `webContents.back`.

+It is also not emitted for in-page navigations, such as clicking anchor links or updating the `window.location.hash`.
+Use `did-navigate-in-page` event for this purpose.
+This means that `isInPlace` will always be `false`.

+Calling `event.preventDefault()` will prevent the navigation.